core-api/python-client/docs/api-guide/utils.md

 Valid encodings are `application/json`, `x-www-form-urlencoded`, `multipart/form-data` and `application/octet-stream`.

-May raise `ValidationError` for an invalid value, or `NetworkError` for an unsupported encoding.
+May raise `ParameterError` for an invalid value, or `NetworkError` for an unsupported encoding.

 ### validate_form_param